AlRenna/LBM_PACS/README.md

 ```bash
 ./test_executable -gpu
 ```
 To run the test with different properties modify the `params.json` file to control the simulation parameters, such as the image of the fluid dynamics environment, grid size, boundary conditions, and  viscosity.

+If you add the `-gpu` argument, the code will run using a GPU parallelization (If CUDA Toolkit is not installed the code will ignore this).

 ### Generate Code Documentation (Doxygen)
 The docs folder contains the documentation of the repository.